-Rooms at The Dorchester Hotel London
+The Dorchester Hotel London Guest Rooms

-Public Areas of The Dorchester Hotel London
+The Dorchester Hotel London – Reception and Public Areas

 The Promenade on the main floor is the place to be.
 This long corridor is scattered with comfy chairs, sofas and tables and decorated with some of the biggest, most amazing flower arrangements I have ever seen.
-You can enjoy breakfast, afternoon tea or just a bit of light refreshment any time of day.
+Enjoy breakfast, afternoon tea or just a bit of light refreshment any time of day.

 Eating at The Dorchester Hotel London

 Just off The Promenade, there are also three restaurants and a luxurious ‘Bar at The Dorchester’.
 Famous for its gin and gin-based cocktails, they have even offer their own brand of gin made to a vintage, secret recipe.
 The long, curved bar, mahogany, mirrored glass and velvet make this a seriously glamorous place to enjoy your favourite cocktail.